vinisavordelli/Trybe-Exercises-/README.md

 Learned Basic HTML Tags, built our portfolio on Github Pages and also did a exercise which should be inside today's directory.

 So far so good.

+#### [x] Lesson 2 - CSS First Steps

+Made some styling changes to my previous exercise.

+Did Some Basics on Css, like font formatting and color changing, didnt work with shadows, placement, etc. yet.

+Will be updating my portfolio as well